 GW lensing is highly complementary to lensed electromagnetic radiation~\cite{Leung:2023lmq,Copi:2022ire,Tambalo:2022plm}.
 As GW detectors are sensitive to field amplitude and phase (rather than energy flux), the signal strength decreases with distance (rather than distance squared), facilitating the detection of remote sources.
-In lensing, this scaling makes GWs more robust to demagnification, allowing the observation of faint images, including strongly deflected trajectories for sources near a massive black hole~\cite{Kocsis:2012ut,Gondan:2021fpr,Oancea:2022szu,Leong:2024nnx,Ubach:2025dob,Oancea:2023hgu}, central images of strongly lensed systems \cite{Tambalo:2022wlm,Hezaveh:2015oya}, and systems with large lens-source angular separation \cite{Takahashi:2003ix,Gao:2021sxw,Caliskan:2022hbu,Savastano:2022jjv,Savastano:2023spl,Caliskan:2023zqm}.
-The prospects of observing faint images increases significantly because the number of lenses scales with the square of source-lens separation.
+In lensing, this scaling makes GWs more robust to demagnification, allowing the observation of faint images, including strongly deflected trajectories for sources near a massive black hole~\cite{Kocsis:2012ut,Gondan:2021fpr,Oancea:2022szu,Leong:2024nnx,Ubach:2025dob,Oancea:2023hgu}, central images of strongly lensed systems \cite{Tambalo:2022wlm,Hezaveh:2015oya}, and systems with large source-lens angular separation \cite{Takahashi:2003ix,Gao:2021sxw,Caliskan:2022hbu,Savastano:2022jjv,Savastano:2023spl,Caliskan:2023zqm}.
+The prospects of observing faint images increase significantly because the number of lenses scales with the square of source-lens separation.

 In addition to loud transient signals, detectors are also sensitive to GW backgrounds, a stochastic superposition of many faint signals.
-An astrophysical background from unresolved mergers is expected~\cite{Regimbau:2022mdu,Lehoucq:2023zlt,Babak:2023lro,Rieck:2023pej}, and cosmological backgrounds could be produced by early-universe phenomena~\cite{Caprini:2018mtu}.
-Although signals are too weak to be resolved, their existence can be inferred as an excess over instrumental noise, or by cross-correlating the output of multiple detectors~\cite{Christensen:2018iqi,Renzini:2022alw,vanRemortel:2022fkb}.
+Astrophysical backgrounds from unresolved mergers are expected~\cite{Regimbau:2022mdu,Lehoucq:2023zlt,Babak:2023lro,Rieck:2023pej}, and cosmological backgrounds could be produced by early-universe phenomena~\cite{Caprini:2018mtu}.
+Although signals are too weak to be resolved, their existence can be inferred as an excess over instrumental noise or by cross-correlating the output of multiple detectors~\cite{Christensen:2018iqi,Renzini:2022alw,vanRemortel:2022fkb}.
 Evidence for a GW background at nanohertz frequencies was recently reported~\cite{EPTA:2023xxk,NANOGrav:2023hvm,Figueroa:2023zhu}.